B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/SplashScreen.md

 ## Username Input

-The username input field displayes "Username" until clicked to communicate the user what to write into it.
+The username input field displays "Username" until clicked to communicate to the user what to write into it.
 Clicking on it allows the user to type both letters and numbers into it.
-All other symbols will be declined.

-All usernames are required to be at least 4 Characters long.
+All usernames are required to be at least 4 Characters long and consist of only letters and numbers.

 When a valid username is set, the play button comes active.
 If the username later fails its requirements, it gets disabled again.